-In May 2019, the Board of Directors approved our ADA Self-Evaluation and Transition Plan Update.
+In May 2019, the board of directors approved our ADA Self-Evaluation and Transition Plan Update.
 This project identified programmatic and physical barriers limiting accessibility at Midpen.
 The ADA Plan update provides recommendations for removing physical barriers based on accessibility requirements mandated by the ADA and State of California access codes, and will provide the basis for prioritizing, budgeting, implementing, and monitoring the removal of barriers.
+The final plan is available in the documents section below.